isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ## Dealing with Unicode

-Personally, my biggest challenge coming to Agda was learning to wrangle all of the Unicode characters.
+Many programmers' biggest challenging coming to Agda, myself included, is learning to wrangle all of the Unicode characters.
 The field of programming has a peculiar affinity for the standard ASCII character set, which is somewhat odd when you think about it.
 What symbol is `==` supposed to be, anyway?
 Is it *merely* a standard equals sign?
 If so, why not just use `=`?
 Is it supposed to be an elongated equals sign?
 In the case we really wanted to stick with ASCII, surely `=?` would be a better choice, since this operator *tests* for equality.
 Agda follows this path, but decides that, since we have a perfectly good unicode symbol anyway, why not use `≟`?

 There are two primary arguments here to make here against the usage of unicode.

 The first, is unfamiliarity with symbols when *reading* code.
-For example, when I was getting started, I was often flummoxed by `⊎` and `⨄`, which are easy to distinguish when placed beside one another, but much harder when they're in the wild.
+For example, when I was getting started, I was often flummoxed by the difference between `⊎` and `⨄`, which are easy to distinguish when placed beside one another, but much harder when they're in the wild.
 When you're reading code, how do you know which symbol is which?
 And how do you assign names to them?

 Agda provides [`DescribeChar`](AgdaCmd) to help with this problem, which when run with the cursor over `⊎` will produce the following output: